Are you looking for an Intumescent Painting Contractor?

 Typically we spray apply the coats to the substrate.
 The final thickness can be anywhere between 350 and 700 micrometers.
 This results in a more atheistically pleasing finish and another reason why intumescent fire protection is favoured over vermiculite fire protection.

-Fire resistance for steel and concrete can be enhanced further by the application of sprayed cementitious coatings.
+Fire resistance for steel can be enhanced further by the application of sprayed cementitious coatings.
 Cementitious fire spray can be applied quickly and will provide up to 240 minute’s of fire protection to structural steelwork.

 However please note this is a non decorative mortar material which is also intended to withstand impact and abrasion.
 Its best suited for use in commercial and industrial areas such as car parks, roof voids, manufacturing plants, storage facilities and so on.